rime/librime/README-mac.md

 ## Install Boost C++ libraries

 Boost is a third-party library which librime code heavily depend on.
-These dependencies include a few compiled (non-header-only) Boost libraries.
+These dependencies include a few header-only Boost libraries.

 **Option 1 (recommended):** Download and build Boost from source.